Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 A less common cause of swelling in the hands is caused by low blood sodium concentration.
 This can occur if you drink too much fluid or water than your body can get rid of.
 Hyponatremia is more commonly associated with ultra-distance running than with backpacking or hiking.
 [1]

-So, if you ever experience swelling or puffiness in your fingers or hands when hiking, chances are, all you need to do is to improve blood circulation to your hands.
+If you ever experience swelling or puffiness in your fingers or hands when hiking, the likely fix is to improve your blood circulation.

 Keep in mind that these suggestions may not prevent swollen hands if you suffer from a health condition.
 If the puffiness does not go away within a few hours after hiking, consult with a doctor.